NUS · Faculty of Arts & Social Sciences · Centre for Language Studies

 The best moment to ask for help is the moment you feel confused.
 Post on the Telegram group, email me, or come to me after class — "I'll catch up later" is risky when small confusions compound quickly.
 Don't wait.

-Dr Daniel K.-G. Chan is Senior Lecturer in French at the NUS Centre for Language Studies and Assistant Dean (Undergraduate Matters) at the Faculty of Arts & Social Sciences.
-He has been teaching French at NUS for many years and has a particular interest in how technology can support — without replacing — genuine language learning.
+I'm Dr Daniel K.-G. Chan, Senior Lecturer in French at the NUS Centre for Language Studies and Assistant Dean (Undergraduate Matters) in the Faculty of Arts & Social Sciences.
+I've taught French at NUS for many years, and I'm particularly interested in how technology can support language learning without replacing the human interactions that make it meaningful.